 Taos, New Mexico

-As Projects Director for Amigos Bravos, Rachel works to provide hands-on support to impacted New Mexico communities and watershed groups, reviews and comments on state and federal water policy issues, and conducts Clean Water Act trainings.
-Rachel is a leader in the ongoing campaigns to hold Los Alamos National Lab accountable for pollution, restore river otters to New Mexico, protect the Red River from degradation caused by mining and unwise off-road vehicle use, monitor Taos County watersheds’ water quality, and an advocate for strong water quality standards throughout the state.
-Prior to joining the Amigos Bravos staff in 2001, Rachel worked on mining and water contamination issues in San Luis, Colorado and for the Massachusetts Department of Environmental Protection in Boston.
+Rachel Conn is the deputy director for Amigos Bravos, a conservation organization dedicated to protecting and restoring the waters of New Mexico.
+Rachel works to provide hands-on support to New Mexico communities and watershed groups, review and comment on state and federal water quality policy, and conduct Clean Water Act trainings.
+Rachel leads ongoing campaigns to hold Los Alamos National Lab accountable for pollution, protect New Mexico’s waters from degradation through Outstanding Waters designations, restore and protect Wetland Jewels, protect New Mexico’s waters from degradation caused by mining, and advocate for strong water quality standards throughout the state.
+Prior to joining Amigos Bravos in 2001, Rachel worked in San Luis Colorado on mining and water contamination issues and in Boston for the Massachusetts Department of Environmental Protection.

 Amigos Bravos is a statewide water conservation organization guided by social justice principles and dedicated to preserving and restoring the ecological and cultural integrity of New Mexico’s water and the communities that depend on it.
 While rooted in science and the law, their work is inspired by the values and traditional knowledge of New Mexico’s diverse Hispanic and Native American land-based populations, with whom they collaborate.

 This interview was conducted by Carly Schmidt on September 7, 2022.
 Learn more about Rachel’s work at https://www.amigosbravos.org/.

 You recently wrapped up the 3rd edition of the Clean Water Act Owner’s Manual.
 Why is this resource so important for folks working in water advocacy?